 Choose a time before the holiday stress has set in — or after the holidays are over.
 Robinson suggests starting with the basic, yet important, question: What works?
 By talking about what traditions feel good and capturing the values you hope to place at the center of your celebrations, you answer a second question about the holidays: What doesn’t work — or just plain isn’t worth the trouble?

-When Susannah Seton, author of Simple Pleasures for the Holidays: A Treasury of Stories and Suggestions for Creating Meaningful Celebrations (Conari Press, 1998), popped the question to her own family, her 11-year-old daughter ranked driving around to look at Christmas lights at the top of her list.
-All those Christmas cookies Seton baked?
+When Susannah Seton, author of Simple Pleasures for the Holidays: A Treasury of Stories and Suggestions for Creating Meaningful Celebrations, popped the question to her own family, her 11-year-old daughter ranked driving around to look at holiday lights at the top of her list.
+All those holiday cookies Seton baked?
 Not so important.
 “Baking took hours,” says Seton, “and I thought my daughter loved it.”
 Talking had helped highlight family priorities — and freed Seton from a burdensome holiday chore.
-(See “The Christmas You Want,” below, for more tips on how to talk about the holidays.)
+(See “How to Have the Holidays You Want,” below, for more tips on how to talk about the holidays.)

 During your family negotiations, keep in mind that there’s no one recipe for a “meaningful” holiday.
 And it might take some negotiation and compromise to agree on the most valued set of traditions.
 Moreover, conversations about what makes a meaningful holiday can stir up painful issues around cultural and personal expectations.
 Many of us feel pressure to turn the holidays into a big show, says Robinson, and we feel inadequate or guilty when the show is less than sparkling.

 A case in point is Nancy Twigg.
-The author of Celebrate Simply: Your Guide to Simpler, More Meaningful Holidays and Special Occasions (Kregel Publications, 2006), Twigg grew up in a family that didn’t do much at Christmas, and when she had a family of her own, she vowed to give them the perfect holiday.
+The author of Celebrate Simply: Your Guide to Simpler, More Meaningful Holidays and Special Occasions, Twigg grew up in a family that didn’t do much to celebrate the holidays, and when she had a family of her own, she vowed to give them the perfect holiday.

 A few days before her deadline, she finally lost it.
 “I had a blowout with my husband.
 It was all my fault — I had become a monster.
 By trying to make a perfect holiday, I ruined it.”
 The clincher?
 When the big day finally rolled around, “it was almost as if nobody noticed that it was different from the year before.”